dslab-epfl/svshi/README.md

 All the available device instances are already imported in `main.py`.
 They mirror what has been defined in the device prototypical structure file.

 The application can use external files.
-They however need to have been declared in the prototypical structure `json` file and they have to be located at the root of the project, next to `main.py`.
+They must live in the `files` folder at the root of the application folder.
+Calling `open` directly is forbidden.
+One must use the functions provided by `svshi_api` to access files.
+Files are managed by the SVSHI runtime and thus all interactions must go through `svshi_api` functions.
+Please refer to the [SVSHI built-in functions](#SVSHI-built-in-functions) section for details about these functions.

 There are two important functions in `main.py`, `invariant()` and `iteration()`.
 In the first one the user should define all the conditions (or _invariants_) that the entire KNX system must satisfy throughout execution of **all** applications, while in the second she should write the app code.